-Fifty-six patients were referred for management of PUVs between 2005 - 2019, data from 46 patients was available for analysis (Table 1).
-Reasons for insufficient data include patient death (n=1) and city re-location with no access to previous medical data (n = 9).
-Median follow up time was 8(9) years.
-Fourty-four cases had pre-natal ultrasounds with 32 (72%) being diagnosed with suspected PUVs prenatally and 18 (40%) of these patients developed oligohydramnios or anhydramnios during the pregnancy.
-Median age at time of PUV ablation was 11(29) days old.
-Fourty-four (96%) patients had hydronephrosis on their first post-natal ultrasound and 24 (54%) of them had either improvement or complete resolution of hydronephrosis post-valve ablation.
-Thirty patients (65%) developed CKD with 7 of them (23%) developing ESRD requiring renal replacement therapy.
+Fifty-six patients were referred for management of PUVs from 2005-2019; data from 46 patients was available for analysis (Table 1).
+Reasons for insufficient data include patient death (n=1) and city relocation with no access to previous medical data (n=9).
+Median followup time was 8 (9) years.
+Fourty-four cases had prenatal ultrasounds, with 32 (72%) being diagnosed with suspected PUVs prenatally and 18 (40%) of these patients developing oligohydramnios or anhydramnios during the pregnancy.
+Median age at time of PUV ablation was II (29) days old.
+Fourty-four (96%) patients had hydronephrosis on their first postnatal ultrasound and 24 (54%) of them had either improvement or complete resolution of hydronephrosis post-valve ablation.
+Thirty patients (65%) developed CKD, with seven of them (23%) developing ESRD requiring renal replacement therapy.
 This represents 15% of the total cohort.
-Four patients required dialysis before undergoing a kidney transplant and 3 patients received a kidney transplant pre-emptively.
-Median (IQR) age at the time of initiation of dialysis and at the time of transplantation was 3 (11) weeks and 3.6 (6.6) years respectively.
+Four patients required dialysis before undergoing a kidney transplant and three patients received a kidney transplant pre-emptively.
+Median (IQR) age at the time of initiation of dialysis and at the time of transplantation was 3 (11) weeks and 3.6 (6.6) years, respectively.
 Out of the remaining 23 patients, 40% (n=12) had stage 2 CKD, 27% (n=8) had stage 3 CKD and 10% (n=3) had stage 4 CKD.

-Out of all patients reviewed, 44% (n=20) had daytime incontinence, 30% (n=14) required CIC initiation and 13% (n=6) required overnight catheter drainage.
-Median (IQR) age of initiating CIC was 4.3 (4.2) years of age.
-Six out of 7 patients with ESRD required CIC, with 4 of them (67%) beginning after transplant and 2 (33%) beginning prior to transplant.
-Four patients underwent a Mitrofanoff for ease of catheterization and 5 patients underwent a vesicostomy due to concerning findings seen on urodynamics and worsening renal function with known catheter compliance issues.
+Out of all patients reviewed, 44% (n=20) had daytime incontinence, 30% (n=14) required CIC initiation, and 13% (n=6) required overnight catheter drainage.
+Median (IQR) age of initiating CIC was 4.3 (4.2) years.
+Six of seven patients with ESRD required CIC, with four of them (67%) beginning after transplant and two (33%) beginning prior to transplant.
+Four patients underwent a Mitrofanoff for ease of catheterization and five patients underwent a vesicostomy due to concerning findings seen on urodynamics and worsening renal function with known catheter compliance issues.
 Concerning findings on urodynamics included elevating detrusor pressures, decreased compliance, hypercontractility, and urinary retention.